I am a warrior for the cause.

 They say I can go!
 To be honest, I can’t remember much of what’s happened over the last few days: everything seems a bit hazy.
 PTSD they say, although I don’t seem to recall that much stress.
 Anyway, I think I’ve done my bit on the front line.
 We’ll never win just by endless small arms fire and the odd atrocity.

 No, the answer is we have to out-think them and out-grow them.
-I’m back to university and I’ve decided where the future lies - I’m changing my Masters to investment finance.
+I’m back to university and I’ve decided where the future lies - I’m changing my Masters to investment banking.

 © Nigel Seel.
 March 2009.